- Total units 48 Units

 Psychology is the scientific study of how people behave, think and feel.
 It is a broad-ranging discipline that spans topics including perceiving and thinking, the biological basis of behaviour, human development, perception and cognition, social psychology, personality psychology, and research methodology.
 Students taking the psychology major will gain an understanding of how to apply the scientific perspective to psychological phenomena in the laboratory and in the real world.
 Within the major there is flexibility to select courses to meet individual career objectives.
 The intention of the Psychology major is to ensure the acquisition of contemporary knowledge in psychological theory and evidence across core themes in psychological science.

-Understand, apply, integrate and generate psychological knowledge in educational and professional contexts.
+- Understand, critically evaluate, apply, integrate and generate psychological knowledge in educational and professional contexts.

 - Bachelor of Science